You can find answers to our Frequently Asked Questions below. If you have another question that we have not yet answered here, let us know!

 Yes, there is plenty of free parking.

-For nervous swimmers we provide life jackets and pool noodles as extra flotation and our snorkel guides will also assist you.
-Should you decide not to snorkel, we have our Semi-submersible or Glass bottom boat tour to join and the guided island walk.
-The island is also a lovely place to relax on your very own crowd free white sandy beach with a good book!
+For nervous swimmers we provide a range of flotation devices including life jackets and pool noodles.
+Our snorkel guides will also assist you.
+Should you decide not to snorkel, we have our semi-submersible boat tour to join and the guided island walk.
+The island is also a lovely place to relax on your very own crowd-free white sandy beach with a good book!

 Yes, we can arrange special meals for most dietary requirements.
 Please let us know at the time of booking and we will do our best to accommodate you.

-Yes, as we spend the day on the island young children can easily swim or snorkel from the beach, enjoy the semi-submersible or glass bottom boat, and the guided island walk is also great for children.
-Guests are welcome to bring portable prams, bearing in mind that we do not have any paved walkways so they will need to carry or push them on the sand.
+Guests are welcome to bring portable prams, but please note there are no paved walk so they will need to carry or push them on the sand.
 The shaded picnic area is a lovely spot for a nap for the little ones.

 We'd love to guarantee perfect weather for all our guests, however we cannot control this!
 Should the weather create an unsafe environment, then we will cancel our tour.
 We will do all we can to contact our guests and advise of this prior to the day of travel and where possible re-book guests on an alternative date or provide a full refund.